seges/mug/README.md

 | Parameter | Description
 | --------- | ---------------
 | mug_data  | Specifies mug data container to be run for every mug execution if it is not already running.
-See [Custom project/workbench data][#custom-projectworkbench-data].
+See [Custom project/workbench data](#custom-projectworkbench-data).

 ## Custom project/workbench data